Regulations for Committees Reporting Directly to Council or one of its Main Committees

 (9) the monitoring of the work of the academic divisions, the Department for Continuing Education, and the services sector against their approved plans and budgets;

-(10) the embedding within the University's processes and culture of greater economy (minimising the cost of an activity), greater efficiency (the relationship between the output of goods and services and the resources used to produce them) and greater effectiveness (the extent to which objectives are met), collectively known as 'value for money';
+(10) the development and implementation of strategy, policy and guidance to promote and embed within the University’s processes and culture greater economy (minimising the cost of an activity), greater efficiency (making the best use of available resources), and greater effectiveness (the extent to which objectives are met), collectively known as “value for money” (VfM).
+The committee shall provide an annual report for consideration by the Audit and Scrutiny Committee on:

 (11) the oversight of, and the making of recommendations to Council on, the institutional financial arrangements between the University and the colleges, societies, and Permanent Private Halls in relation to the provision of teaching, research, administration and services;

 (13) approval of expenditure on capital projects (other than those within the IT capital budget or other centrally run IT projects) and space allocations and where appropriate reporting to Council on such approvals; and submitting recommendations to Council for expenditure on capital projects (other than those within the IT capital budget or other centrally run IT projects) and space allocations which require approval of Council, all in accordance with the financial limits set out in the Financial Regulations;

 (14) the consideration of, and the giving of advice to Council on, the use of any resources which are not delegated or allocated to the academic divisions, services, or other bodies (whether trust funds, university reserves, unearmarked benefactions, capital funds, or reserves of any other description);